uscensusbureau/DAS_2020_GLS_Uncertainty_Evaluation/README.md

 ## How to Run
 To run the drivers for this program:

 1. Have either an EMR cluster or Spark environment set up.
+Important note: The spark submit configured in this run is intended to run with r6i.8xlarge instances.
+If your environment is not using at least this size, it is recommended to adjust the spark-submit configurations in the `run_cluster.sh` script.
 2. Go into the environment, and then clone the repo.
 3. After cloning the repo, `cd` into the repo.
 4. Run the environment setup: `sudo bash setup_environment.sh`.
 This will take care of setting up the virtual environment, the third party requirements, and the .zip file for spark.